What is a Blue Fawn Pitbull? (Blue Fawn Bully Guide)

 The diet should be mainly made up of meat-based protein while fats and carbohydrates should be kept low.

-A general rule of thumb is to give the dog 25 pounds for every pound that he weighs.
+A general rule of thumb is to give the dog 25 pounds for every pound that they weigh.

-Feed the dog twice or thrice a day to reduce the risk of bloat.
+Feed the dog twice or thrice a day to reduce the risk of bloating.

 Blue Fawn Pitbull Daily Food Consumption